jaredpalmer/razzle/website/pages/docs/experimental-features.md

 ## Razzle 4.0

-If you want to be ready for the Razzle 4.0 release you can enble some experimental features to be sure you build will work on 4.0.
+If you want to be ready for the Razzle 4.0 release you can enable some experimental features to be sure you build will work on 4.0.

 ```js
 // razzle.config.js